 Verse meets visuals in motion during a series of cinepoem screenings, ekphrastic responses, and generative workshops celebrating National Poetry Month.

-Northwest Film Forum is soliciting video poetry for inclusion in Cadence Video Poetry Festival, with selected submissions screening in April 2024.
+Cadence Video Poetry Festival is seeking video poems for inclusion in the April 2026 festival.
 Each selected video poem will receive an artist payment.

 Video poetry is language as light.
 As an art form, video poetry is lucid and liminal—on the threshold of the literary and the moving image.
 It articulates the poetic image visually, rather than metaphorically—it shifts words from page to screen, from ink to light.
 A video poem makes meaning that would not exist if text was without image, image without text.
 It is language-based video work or a video-based poem.
 Video poetry is a literary genre presented as visual media.

-• Wild Card: Video work that’s poetically informed or poetry that’s visually informed that doesn’t neatly fit into the video poetry category.
+• Video work that’s poetically informed or poetry that’s visually informed that isn’t easily defined;

 ABOUT NORTHWEST FILM FORUM